muratk5n/thirdwave/en/README.md

 along with coal to reduce a plant's carbon footprint.
 Plus NH3 is useful as fertilizer.

-Carrier, fertilizer, fuel - no other molecule checks so many boxes.
+Carrier, fertilizer, fuel - no other base tech checks so many boxes.

 ---